Canadian National Railroad, Chicago, IL

 Remarks: ca. early 1900s

-Nice stamp marks and carmel patina.
+Nice stamp marks and caramel patina.

 This Cleveland "Belt Line" was Chartered in 1909.